Alex079/graphql-classes-maven-plugin/README.md

 ## Details

-The plugin uses graphql-java to parse GraphQL SDL files.
+The plugin uses graphql-java and graphql-java-tools to parse GraphQL SDL files.
 Freemarker templates are used to output Java source files.
 The generated sources are added to maven build.